justincast22/Justin-Repo/README.md

 ## **Cybersecurity Student** | **Aspiring Security Professional** | **Tech Enthusiast**

 I'm a junior at the University of New Haven, pursuing a Bachelor's degree in Cybersecurity and Networks.
-My passion lies in solving real-world security challenges and building innovative solutions with code.

 ---